benjamin-m-hodgson/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

 A drop down menu on the side of the animation screen, as displayed above under the **User Interface** heading, will be used to switch between simulations.
 The game engine will have hash map instance variables from the XML Parser class with String object keys mapping to a Cell object array that contains the initial Cells.
 Depending upon the button, it will retrieve the correct array of initial Cell objects and reset the grid with these new Cell objects using the `createGrid(Cell[] cellObjects)` method within the grid Class.

 ## Design Considerations
 ### 1. Cell abstract class:
 #### Pros:
-More flexibility, some animations may require the cells to have different properties.
+* More flexibility, some animations may require the cells to have different properties.
-All cell subclasses can be referenced as Cell types All cell subclasses share basic methods
+* All cell subclasses can be referenced as Cell types
+* All cell subclasses share basic methods
 #### Cons:
-Size - Object oriented programming approaches create larger programs.
+* Size - Object oriented programming approaches create larger programs.
 In this case an extra class is needed to serve as a super class for the different cell subclasses.
-To add a new type of cell, must create an additional cell subclass.
+* To add a new type of cell, must create an additional cell subclass.

 ### 2. Separate driver and simulation engine classes
 #### Pros:
-Driver creates an instance of the simulation, so multiple simulations can be generated and running simultaneously
+* Driver creates an instance of the simulation, so multiple simulations can be generated and running simultaneously
 #### Cons:
-Size - Object oriented programming approaches create larger programs.
+* Size - Object oriented programming approaches create larger programs.
 In this case an extra driver class is used to separate the steps required to start and execute a simulation.

 ### 3. Rules abstract class:
 #### Pros:
-More flexibility, some animations may require different rules Every rule set can be referenced as a Rules type.
+* More flexibility, some animations may require different rules Every rule set can be referenced as a Rules type.
 #### Cons:
-To add a new set of rules, must create a new rules subclass Size - Object oriented programming approaches create larger programs.
-In this case an extra class is needed to serve as a super class for the different rule sub classes.
+* To add a new set of rules, must create a new rules subclass
+* Size - Object oriented programming approaches create larger programs.
+In this case an extra class is needed to serve as a super class for the different rule subclasses.
 ### 4. Creating an XML Parser class
 #### Pros:
-Using a class with the specific task of reading through the XML file and storing its data eliminates the need to reread the file if the animation type is changed later during the program.
+* Using a class with the specific task of reading through the XML file and storing its data eliminates the need to reread the file if the animation type is changed later during the program.
 For example, to change from one animation type to another mid simulation the engine class can reference this object to find the initial starting Cell properties it stored from the XML file.
 This data will be stored in a hashmap with simulation titles as String object keys mapping to a Cell object array that contains the initial Cells.
-This lookup time is O(1) and prevents from having to reprocess the file.
+* Lookup time is O(1) and prevents from having to reprocess the file.

-Separating this functionality also makes the code more readable and adaptable since any feature changes or additions related to processing data from the XML file can be handled in this one class.
+* Separating this functionality also makes the code more readable and adaptable since any feature changes or additions related to processing data from the XML file can be handled in this one class.

 #### Cons:
-Creates a dependency upon this object.
+* Creates a dependency upon this object.
 To re-initialize the grid for a certain simulation the program depends upon the data taken from this object.
 This class must tell the program this information.
-Size - An extra class is used to handle reading the XML as opposed to doing so within another, pre-existing class
+* Size - An extra class is used to handle reading the XML as opposed to doing so within another, pre-existing class

 ### 5. Creating a Screen class
 #### Pros:
-Enhanced readability and flexibility.
+* Enhanced readability and flexibility.
 If a new scene is needed for an aspect of the program, say a start scene, the program can call a method in this class to construct and return the root for the scene and attach this root to the current game scene.
 This way adding new scenes to the program can be done by creating a new method in this class to generate its nodes, put them in a root, and return this root.

 #### Cons:
-Size - requires an extra class to handle creating new scenes.
+* Size - requires an extra class to handle creating new scenes.
-Dependency - the program is dependent upon values returned from methods in this class to generate new scenes
+* Dependency - the program is dependent upon values returned from methods in this class to generate new scenes
 ## Team Responsibilities
-This section describes the program components each team member plans to take primary and secondary responsibility for and a high-level plan of how the team will complete the program.
+### High Level Plan
+We plan to each create our own separate working branch, and only push to master once our code has been peer reviewed to ensure that every piece of code on master is functional and clean.
+We will start by creating separate classes for each object, and work on linking them as a group.
+First, we will create a working simulation- both functionally and visually- for the Game of Life simulation.
+We will then base the other, more complicated simulations, on this basic template by creating other subclasses.
+We will save the last two days of development of each sprint for refactoring, cleaning up, and commenting code.
+### Delegation of Responsibilities
+#### Michael Acker
+##### Primary Responsibility: Grid and Cell Superclasses and Subclasses, RuleSet Algorithms
+Michael’s primary responsibility will be to develop the Grid and Cell superclasses/subclasses, as well as the algorithmic portion of the RuleSet, and how the three will work together to update the grid.
+##### Secondary Responsibility: Linking Grid/Cell classes to Engine and Testing
+Michael’s secondary responsibility will be to link the grid and cell classes to the Engine and test all three components individually/together.
+Michael will work closely with Ben to determine how the engine will hold and interpret cell/grid data, and will work with Katie to determine how XML file data will be obtained and used by the cells, grid, and rulesets.
+#### Ben Hodgson
+##### Primary Responsibility: Scene and Driver/Engine Classes
+Ben’s primary responsibility will be to develop the display portion of the project and the game engine.
+Ben will work closely with both Katie/Michael to determine exactly how the Engine will interact with their subclasses and how data will be held in the Engine.
+##### Secondary Responsibility: Linking Scene Classes to Engine and Testing
+Ben’s secondary responsibility will be to link the Scene classes to the Engine and to test the two, especially with data from the Cell/Grid.
+Ben will work closely with Michael in this regard to ensure that cell display data is being updated and passed to the Engine properly.
+#### Katherine Van Dyk
+##### Primary Responsibility: XML Files, Parser and RuleSet Initialization
+Katie’s primary responsibility is to develop the XML files and parser class.
+She will also develop the RuleSet initialization methods, which requires XML parameters.
+She will work closely with Michael in determining how the RuleSet algorithms and initialization data will link together, as well as how the XML cell initialization data will be passed to the grid/cells.
+##### Secondary Responsibility: Linking Ruleset/XML Classes to Engine and Testing
+Katie’s secondary responsibility will be to link the RuleSet and XML classes to the Engine and test the three, especially for when the XML files contain incomplete or invalid data.
+She will work closely with Ben to determine when an error screen should be displayed versus when default values should be used in the ruleset/cell initialization.
+#### Shared Responsibilities
+##### High Level Testing and Debugging
+Shared responsibilities include testing components beyond one person’s scope to make sure that they are linked correctly.
+All members will run multiple simulations fully and debug on a high level.
+##### Refactoring and Peer Reviewing Code
+All group members will be assigned someone’s code to review before that code is pushed to the master branch.
+This will ensure code readability and functionality, as well as cohesiveness.